Will-1-Am/100DaysOfCode/README.md

 # 100DaysOfCode

+### R1Day028 Friday, 09 November 2018
+Yesterday, completed first @codewars kata and now learning about variadic parameter functions - HT @LondonAppBrewer training is superb.
+I hadn't considered that I might also be learning more of my own mother tongue in #100DaysOfCode Day28 R1

 ### R1Day027 Thursday, 08 November 2018
 Time to attack and fix Xcode compiler errors - if possible - on Day 27 R1 #100DaysofCode.
 Module compiled with Swift 3.1 cannot be imported by the Swift 4.2.1 compiler: /Users/william/Desktop/App Development/AudioKitPlaygrounds/AudioKitPlaygrounds/AudioKit.framework/Modules/AudioKit.swiftmodule/x86_64.swiftmodule